jdawsondev/support-ticket-agent/README.md

 ```

 The server will start on `http://localhost:3000`.
-A SQLite database file `orders.db` will be created automatically in the `api` directory.
+It will automatically connect to the MySQL database and sync the schema.
 Logs are output to the console and saved to `api/app.log`.

 ### API Endpoints